Mitigating Data Redundancy to Revitalize Transformer-based Long-Term Time Series Forecasting System: Methodology

-\textbf{Input Embedding} The input data are first passed through an embedding.
+The input data are first passed through an embedding.
 Different from other types of sequential data, in time series problems, the model should capture the time information.
 This is extremely crucial in LSTF settings, as models are required to make predictions up to weeks in advance.
-We decided to utilize the time-series specific embedding method proposed by \cite{Zhou2020informer}.
-The method applies a combination of the context vector, the positional embedding and the seasonal embedding.
+We decided to utilize the time-series-specific embedding method proposed by \cite{Zhou2020informer}.
+The method applies a combination of the context vector, the positional embedding, and the seasonal embedding.
 The context vector $u^{t} \in R^{L_{S}*d_{model}}$ is obtained by projecting the model input $X^{t} \in R^{L_{S}*d_{f}}$ into a dimension of $d_{model}$ by an 1-D convolutional layer.
 The goal of the context vector is to transform the input data into an appropriate dimension.
-The positional embedding (PE(pos)) and the seasonal embedding (SE(pos)) are used to capture the local context and the global time feature, respectively.
+Positional embedding (PE(pos)) and seasonal embedding (SE(pos)) are used to capture the local context and global time features.
 The formula for the input embedding is:

-Where $X_{embed}^{t} \in R^{L_{S}*d_{model}}$ is the embedded model input, $\delta$ is the weight factor to balance between the embeddings and the context vector and k represents the levels of the seasonal components, \ie days, weeks, seasons, holidays.
+Where $X_{embed}^{t} \in R^{L_{S}*d_{model}}$ is the embedded model input, $\delta$ is the weight factor to balance between the embeddings and the context vector and k represents the levels of the seasonal components, \textit{i.e.} days, weeks, seasons, holidays.